sahiljena/RA2011003010072/problem.md

 ```

 > Acceptance Criteria:
-> - There should a REST interface developed for above requirements
+> - There should be a REST interface developed for above requirements
-> - Opearting cost should be optimized that means we should be minimizing on the charges by Indian Railway on us
+> - Opearting cost should be minimized i.e. we should be optimizing on the charges by Indian Railway on us
-> - Our server should give the best user experience in terms of performance
+> - Our web service should give its user the best experience in terms of performance